ddnexus/pagy/docs/extras/plain.md

 Similar to the `pagy_nav` helper, with added responsiveness.

 It can take an extra `id` argument, which is used to build the `id` attribute of the `nav` tag.
-Since the internal automatic id assignation is based on the code line where you use the helper, you _must_ pass an explicit id if you are going to use more than one `pagy_plain_responsive_nav*` call in the same line for the same file.
+Since the internal automatic id assignation is based on the code line where you use the helper, you _must_ pass an explicit id if you are going to use more than one `pagy_*_responsive_nav` or `pagy_*_compact_nav` call in the same line for the same file.

 **Notice**: passing an explicit id is also a bit faster than having pagy to generate one.